Hurricanes faltering as Super Rugby playoffs near

 The Johannesburg-based Lions lead the African conference by only three points from Argentina’s Jaguares, who shrugged off the Pumas’ poor form in June tests to post their seventh straight win last weekend.
 That heaps pressure on the Lions, who have a bye this weekend while the Jaguares could go into first if they beat the Pretoria-based Bulls.

-The Lions face the Bulls and the Jaguares play the Sharks in their last regular-season matches.
+In their last regular-season matches, the Lions face the Bulls and the Jaguares play the Sharks.